pietrofranceschi/ProcessMSI/README.md

 ```
 ## Depends on
 MALDIquant, msprocess

-## Value
-Returns csv files for drug and mask ion images.

 ## Details
 The preprocessing of targeted MSI data in our study is performed in following steps: